algorithmiaio/dev-center/_pages/event-flows/amazon-sqs.md

 On the SQS side, the option for **Maximum Receives** determines how many times a message will loop through the system before being delivered to the dead letter queue (DLQ).
 Since each loop is 5 minutes, messages will queue on the SQS side for (5 minutes) \* (Maximum Receives).
 The Maximum Receives value defaults to 10, but this can be increased up to 1000 to queue messages for more loops.
 See this [Amazon SQS – New Dead Letter Queue](https://aws.amazon.com/blogs/aws/amazon-sqs-new-dead-letter-queue/#:~:text=Maximum%20Receives%20%E2%80%93%20The%20maximum%20number,to%20the%20Dead%20Letter%20Queue.) blog post for additional details.

-## Event Flow configuration overview

-The process of configuring Event Flows with an SQS message broker involves several steps, some of which are to be completed in the AWS Management Console and some of which are to be completed in the Algorithmia browser user interface (UI).
-At a high level, the configuration steps are:

-1. Gather required information from Algorithmia and define required parameters.
-2. In the AWS Management Console, create a stack of resources (including an SQS queue) using a CloudFormation template or manually as the situation dictates.
-3. In the Algorithmia browser UI, connect an algorithm to the SQS queue to subscribe to messages published there.
-4. Send messages to the SQS queue to be consumed by the subscriber algorithm.

 ## 1. Gathering required information from Algorithmia and defining queue parameters

 Contact [support@algorithmia.com](mailto:support@algorithmia.com) to obtain the account number of the AWS account running your Algorithmia cluster.
 This number references below as **AlgorithmiaAccountNumber**.

-You'll also need to define the following parameters, which are required in the stack configuration process and which will be referenced in the descriptions below:
+You'll also need to define the following parameters, which are required in the stack-configuration process and which will be referenced in the descriptions below.

 - **QueueName** (the name of the SQS queue)
 - **QueueDLQName** (the name of the SQS DLQ)